 - Two year extended (with Foundation Year) NNL3

 - Three year extended NNKH (with Foundation Year)

 Once we receive your application form and supporting documents, we will assess your application and if successful, we will issue you an offer letter detailing your enrolment date, programme cost and duration.

 We will usually be in contact with you within two working days.
 For any questions or queries please contact email@example.com.

 Once we receive your fully completed application form and supporting documents, we will assess your application.
-If successful, we will issue you an offer letter detailing programme cost and duration.
+If successful, we will make you an offer of place.
+The offer letter will contain information on the programme cost and duration.

-If you choose to accept the offer you will need to return the acceptance form to the Admissions Team and agree and sign the Terms and conditions (standard student contract).
+If you choose to accept the offer you will need to return the acceptance form to the Admissions team and agree and sign the Terms and conditions (student contract).
 Once you have accepted your place you will be offered an induction date to commence your studies.
 This will be detailed in your acceptance letter.